lennardstam/du-rm/README.md

 ## Features

-* Runs `du` to show the size of the files.
+* Shows the size of the files.
 * Can run interactive to skip file deletion
+* Can run check mode to see quick results without deletion
-* Can run force mode for ie cronjobs
+* Can run force mode for example cronjobs
 * Can search only results with modification date > then given days (default disabled)
 * Set the limit of results to show (default 5)
 * Define to search only files or directories.
 Default searches for both.